Complete gentle and special biserial algebras are $g$-tame: Introduction

 Gentle algebras, introduced in 1980's, form an important class of special biserial algebras and their representation theory has been studied by many authors (e.g. \cite{AH,AS,BR87}).
 Moreover, the derived categories of gentle algebras are related to various subjects, such as discrete derived categories \cite{Vossieck01}, numerical derived invariants \cite{AG,APS}, and Fukaya categories of surfaces \cite{HKK,LP}.

 An aim of this paper is to study two-term silting theory for gentle algebras.
-In this paper, we don't assume that gentle algebras are finite dimensional.
+In this paper, we do not assume that gentle algebras are finite dimensional.
 For our purpose, we consider the {\it complete gentle algebras} (see Definition \ref{def QD}).
-They are module-finite over $k[[t]]$ (i.e., finitely generated as an $k[[t]]$-module), where $k[[t]]$ is the formal power series ring of one value over an algebraically closed field $k$.
+They are module-finite over $k[[t]]$ (i.e., finitely generated as an $k[[t]]$-module), where $k[[t]]$ is the formal power series ring in one valuable over an algebraically closed field $k$.
 In particular, finite dimensional gentle algebras are complete gentle algebras.

 We discuss two-term silting theory over module-finite $k[[t]]$-algebras, see Section \ref{Secrep} (cf. \cite{Kimura}).
-For a module-finite $k[[t]]$-algebra $A$, the homotopy category $\mathsf{K}^{\rm b}(\proj A)$ of bounded complexes of finitely generated projective right $A$-modules is Krull-Schmidt.
+For a module-finite $k[[t]]$-algebra $A$, the homotopy category $\Kb(\proj A)$ of bounded complexes of finitely generated projective right $A$-modules is Krull-Schmidt.
 We denote by $\twopresilt A$ (resp., $\twosilt A$) the set of isomorphism classes of basic two-term presilting (resp., silting) complexes for $A$.
-Each $T\in \twopresilt A$ has a numerical invariant $g(T)\in\mathbb{Z}^n$, called the $g$-vector of $T$, where $n$ is the number of non-isomorphic indecomposable direct summands of $A$.
+Each $T\in \twopresilt A$ has a numerical invariant $g(T)\in\mathbb{Z}^n$, called the $g$-vector of $T$, where $n$ is the number of non-isomorphic indecomposable projective $A$-modules.
 Then one can define a cone in $\mathbb{R}^n$, called the $g$-vector cone of $T$, by

 where $X$ runs over all indecomposable direct summands of $T$.
-We denote by $\mathcal{F}(A)$ a collection of $g$-vector cones of all basic two-term presilting complexes for $A$, by $|\mathcal{F}(A)|$ its geometric realization.
-It follows from \cite{Kimura} that $\mathcal{F}(A)$ is a simplicial fan (i.e., every cone is a simplex) and its maximal faces correspond to basic two-term silting complexes for $A$.
+We denote by $\mathcal{F}(A)$ a collection of $g$-vector cones of all basic two-term presilting complexes for $A$, by $\vert \mathcal{F}(A)\vert $ its geometric realization.
+It follows from \cite{Kimura} (see also Proposition \ref{prop fan}) that $\mathcal{F}(A)$ is a non-singular fan (i.e., each maximal cone is generated by a $\mathbb{Z}$-basis for $\mathbb{Z}^n$) and its maximal faces correspond to basic two-term silting complexes for $A$.
 Namely,

-Such a fan plays an important role in the study of stability scattering diagrams and their wall-chamber structures (see e.g. \cite{Asai19,Bridgeland17,BST,Yurikusa18}).
+Such a fan plays an important role in the study of stability scattering diagrams and their wall-chamber structures (see e.g. \cite{Asai21,Bridgeland17,BST,Yurikusa18}).
 The following result is well-known.

-\begin{theorem}\cite{Asai19,DIJ} Let $A$ be a finite dimensional algebra.
-Then the following conditions are equivalent: \begin{enumerate} \item $\twosilt A$ is finite; \item $|\mathcal{F}(A)| =\mathbb{R}^n$. \end{enumerate} \end{theorem}
+\begin{theorem} \cite{Asai21,DIJ,ZZ} Let $A$ be a finite dimensional $k$-algebra.
+Then the following conditions are equivalent: \begin{enumerate} \item $\twosilt A$ is finite; \item $\vert \mathcal{F}(A)\vert =\mathbb{R}^n$. \end{enumerate} \end{theorem}

 This result naturally leads the following definition in a general setting.

 \begin{definition} Let $A$ be a module-finite $k[[t]]$-algebra.
 We say that $A$ is {\it $g$-tame} if it satisfies

 where $\overline{(-)}$ is the closure with respect to the natural topology on $\mathbb{R}^n$. \end{definition}